 Exams can be a stressful time.
 One of the best ways to reduce this stress is to be prepared.
 To help you with your preparation, we've put together a clear step by step of the year.
 From how to register to getting your results, we've got you covered.

 We have 3 exam sittings a year.
 This means you have 3 opportunities to register!
 The first sitting of the year happens in January, the second in May and the third and final sitting of the year happens in September.
-Registration opens X months before this.
+Applications open a few months before this.
 We recommend that you register as early as possible so that we can get your textbook and other study supports to you as quick as we can, leaving you with ample time to study and get ready for your exam.

 Useful Link: Exams: The Key Dates